Introduction To Custard Apple Farming Project Report

 Profit generated from the initial investment: Rs 2, 98,219.

-Apart from this income, farmers also could practice intercropping, which would generate additional 30K to 50K rupees as income to the cultivators.
+Apart from this income, farmers also could practice intercropping, which would generate an additional 30K to 50K rupees as income to the cultivators.

 Loans and subsidies for Custard Apple Farming